nullgaro/infinity-post-it/README.md

-This is a README.md :D
+[WIP] This project is being done using Pug, Tailwind, Sveltekit, Vite, PHP and MariaDB.